RichardKelley/dendron/docs/0_tutorial_single_node.md

                                          use_flash_attn_2=True,
                                          model_name='openchat/openchat_3.5')
 ```

+!!! warning

+    If you haven't installed flash attention, you will need to set `use_flash_attn_2 = False` in this and all of the other model configs of the tutorial.

 There are few points to note about this configuration.
 First, we specify that we want to load our model using _4-bit quantization_.
 This means that we use less precision for each model weight, which leads to lower memory consumption.
 This is critical for running larger models on smaller GPUs.
 The `openchat_3.5` model we are using has billions of parameters, so it would be impossible to run without this quantization.
 Next, we specify that we are using Flash Attention 2.
 This makes inference substantially faster, but unfortunately isn't supported on older GPUs.
 The parameters `do_sample` and `top_p` specify a sampling strategy known as "nucleus sampling."
 You can read more about sampling strategies and approaches to generating text with language models [here](https://huggingface.co/blog/how-to-generate){:target="_blank"}.